If you’re transitioning from the armed forces or your service has already ended, you could be eligible for support to

 - a veteran who has left full-time employment with the British Army, Royal Air Force or Royal Navy no more than 5 years before the start of the course

-- training to teach secondary biology, physics, chemistry, computing, maths or languages
+- training to teach secondary biology, chemistry, computing, languages, maths or physics

 - doing an undergraduate degree leading to qualified teacher status (QTS) in England

 Doing an undergraduate degree leading to QTS means that you would be qualified to teach in England.

 You do not need to apply for a bursary to get one.
 Your teacher training provider will determine if you’re eligible.

 Postgraduate scholarships and bursaries